 The Health Education Division of the Hamilton County Health Department strives to improve attitudes, beliefs, and behaviors in order to enhance the health of the county's residents.
-The Health Education Division currently employs 1 Certified Health Education Specialist to provide the following services to the community.
+The Health Education Division currently employs 2 Certified Health Education Specialists to provide the following services to the community.
 The health educator can be contacted at 317-776-8500 to answer questions during regular office hours.

 The Health Education Division has internship opportunities for undergraduates and graduate students majoring in public health, community health or health education.
 The student must be a junior or senior standing and must have completed a program development course.
 For more information about the internships opportunities, please contact the Health Department a 317-776-8500.